Information Architecture

 What is information architecture?

-A site map is a planning tool that visually shows how information will be grouped and labeled, where content will be located, and how a user will move through your website.
+An IA site map is a planning tool that visually shows how information will be organized and labeled, where content will be located, and how a user will move through your website.
 It lists the pages and content organized in a hierarchical fashion that should be read from top down, from left to right.

 List the primary navigation (the main menu listed horizontally across the top of the site just below your department’s name) below the homepage information in your site map.